burntcouch/ehybasic/README.md

 -----------------------------------------

 # Usage: differences from 'standard' MS-BASIC
 My very first programming language, when velociraptors stalked the dark, Bigfoot-ridden woods of Eastern Oregon, was Applesoft BASIC, so some of my modifications attempt to recapture that experience.
-But I also want this particular port to be useful as a utility language for the Hydra, so I have already added some basic debugging tools (disassbler and mini-assembler are in the works).<p><p>
+But I also want this particular port to be useful as a utility language for the Hydra, so I have already added some basic debugging tools (disassembler and mini-assembler are in the works).<p><p>
 <h4>Line editing:</h4>
 The default MS-BASIC line editing was optional and very limited; this current version now allows sensible use of backspace, and one can also use the '~' character to terminate line entry and start over.
 Screen editing will have to wait for another day; since we are still using a serial console, ANSI screen commands may be the best way to implement this going forward.<p>
 <h4>ANSI colors and screen commands:</h4>